Speculorg/Terminal/scripts/README.md

-# scripts
+# Scripts Directory

-This directory contains utility scripts and tools for automating tasks in the Speculorg.Terminal project.
+This directory contains utility scripts for bootstrapping the environment and checking service readiness.